 - egg wrapped in onion skin and then cheese cloth; place skins on cheese cloth first, tie at one end with string (the onion skin leaves a fantastic pattern) LET DRY OVERNIGHT.
 Kids love to unwrap them the next day.
 HIGHLY RECOMMEND PUTTING THE EFFORT IN AND TRYING THIS ONE AS WELL AS WITH A BLOWN OUT EGG AS YOU WON’T WANT TO THROW IT OUT OR EAT IT!
 (SEE PHOTO.) (great in blueberries, purple cabbage, beet)

-- leaves/herbs painted on eggs with thin egg white with water (acts as a glue).
+- leaves/herbs (parsley) painted on eggs with thin egg white with water (acts as a glue).
+My daughter was successful using a glue stick one year, which is easier.
 Then wrap in cheese cloth.
 (Tight panty hose can work so you don’t have to paint them on.)

 - rubber cement (dye, peel and dye again if want)